WPCO (South Carolina)

 WPCO (1230 AM, "1230AM The Palm") was a radio station in Columbia, South Carolina.
 Last owned by Alpha Media, it broadcast an adult album alternative (AAA) format.
 Its studios were on Pineview Road in Columbia, with a transmitter tower located near Bicentennial Park along the Congaree River in downtown Columbia.
 It was also heard on FM translator W235CH at 94.9 MHz, using the translator's dial position as its moniker, "94.9 The Palm".
 (South Carolina is known as the Palmetto State.)

 The station went on the air in 1947 as WNOK.
 After going silent in January 2022, WPCO's license was cancelled and deleted by the FCC on January 5, 2023.
 The AAA programming, no longer heard on the AM station, continued on the FM translator, 94.9 W235CH, now rebroadcasting co-owned 93.5 WARQ-HD4.
-The 94.9 W235CH translator was transferred over to Norsan Media to broadcast WCEO-AM "La Raza 840 Y 94.9", it is still heard on WARQ HD-4.
+The 94.9 translator was transferred to Norsan Media to broadcast WCEO, and is still heard on WARQ-HD4.